EMERGENCY PREPAREDNESS

 Residents will NOT consult a 30 page binder in an emergency.

-Your community should prepare and disseminate a double-sided, laminated, letter or legal sized reference document and disseminate it to all residents.
+Your community should prepare and disseminate a double-sided, laminated, letter or legal sized reference document to all residents.